dsroche/oblivisync/README.md

 ## Video Demo

-A demovideo can be found here where you can see ObliviSync working with a shared backend folder.
+A demo video can be found at the link belower where you can see ObliviSync working with a shared backend folder.

 [![ObliviSync Demo Video](http://img.youtube.com/vi/-MYgtts_sO8/0.jpg)](http://www.youtube.com/watch?v=-MYgtts_sO8)